Purpose: To distinguish among three primary categories of unknowns.

 Description: One useful way of thinking about different kinds of unknowns is illustrated in the matrix below, which highlights three kinds of unknowns: known unknowns, unknown knowns and unknown unknowns.

-The most familiar is ignorance that we are aware of, the ‘known unknowns’.
+The most familiar is what we know we do not know ie ‘known unknowns’ or conscious ignorance.
 Most research addresses this kind of ignorance, seeking to fill known knowledge gaps.

-The third kind of ignorance is what we do now know we do not know, the ‘unknown unknowns’.
-We generally become aware of unknown unknowns in two ways.
-On a societal level unknown unknowns are exposed through hindsight, after an event, for instance, has caught us by surprise.
-For example before 2003, the communicable disease SARS was an unknown unknown—as a society we did not know that such a disease was developing and would strike.
-On an individual or community level, unknown unknowns can be exposed by interacting with people outside our usual circles, opening the potential for their knowledge to reveal an unknown unknown.
-For example, if I ‘know’ there is only one kind of rice, mixing with people from an ethnic culture or occupation (eg chefs) that use various varieties of rice can expose my unknown unknown.
+False convictions can be overturned by a credible source.
+On an individual or group basis this can be aided by interacting with people outside the usual circles, opening the potential for their knowledge to expose an unknown unknown.
+For example, if I ‘know’ there is only one kind of rice, mixing with people from an ethnic culture or occupation (eg chefs) who use various varieties of rice can expose my unknown unknown.

 - Bammer G., Smithson, M. and the Goolabri Group.
 (2008).
 The Nature of Uncertainty.
 In Bammer, G. and Smithson, M. (eds.)
 Uncertainty and Risk: Multi-Disciplinary Perspectives.
 Earthscan: London, United Kingdom, pp: 289-303

 - Kerwin, A. (1993).
 None too Solid: Medical Ignorance.
 Science Communication, 15, 2: 166-185